rossjturner/seismic_attributes/README.md

 ## Unit testing

 The successful installation of the package can be verified using the Python package _pytest_.
-The unit tests require internet access to run as data is downloaded from the Incorporated Research Institutions for Seismology (IRIS) server; the downloaded data will be saved in the working directory.
+The unit tests require internet access to run as data is downloaded from the Incorporated Research Institutions for Seismology (IRIS) server; downloaded data will be saved in the working directory.

 ### Before the test